Maestro-111/movies-search-system/README.md

 Currently, set up for this project is not supported

 ## TO DO
-1. Add Playlists feature
+1. Resolve issue when user does not have playlist and want to add a movie.
+2. Add recommendations for each user based on selected movies in playlists.
-2. Add set up instructions and data.
+3. Add set up instructions and data.